Skip to main content

 Expand description

 Incremental Tier-B resolution store.
-Holds one isolated subgraph per file plus a global definition index, so re-extracting a single changed file rebuilds only that file’s subgraph — never the whole graph — while graph stitches the current cross-file edges on demand.
+Holds one isolated subgraph per file plus a global definition index and resolved pending-reference state, so re-extracting a single changed file rebuilds only that file’s subgraph and selectively restitches affected cross-file references.

 Output is identical (up to ordering) to running ScopeGraphResolver over the same file set: both share the same per-file build and stitch passes.